Hong Kong democracy activists' bail hearing enters 3rd day

 The charges are the most sweeping use yet of the national security law that Beijing imposed on the global financial hub in June 2020.

-Defence lawyers are challenging a prosecution bid to deny bail to the activists and keep them in custody for months while police investigate further.
+Defence lawyers are applying for bail and challenging a prosecution bid to keep the defendants in custody for months while police investigate further.
 The hearing resumes at noon (0400 GMT).

 In contrast with Hong Kong's common law traditions, the new security law puts the onus on defendants to prove they will not pose a security threat if released on bail.